abcxyzi/RadDet/README.md

   10: FMCW
 ```

+## Annotations

+The bounding box annotations are provided as `.txt` files following the standard YOLO-format.

 ## Download Links

 The download links for each radar dataset are provided here.
 We provide three resolutions: